evkx/evkx.github.io/content/models/tesla/model_s/Model_S/_index.md

 The Tesla Model S packs an impressive punch with a maximum power of 493 kW (670 hp / 661 bhp) and a commanding total torque of 800 Nm (590 lb-ft).
 This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 3.2 seconds, and it reaches a top speed of 250 km/h (155 mph), making it a standout in its class.

-## Battery, range, and charging
+## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 104,96 kWh and a net usable capacity of 96 kWh, providing an 8,96 kWh buffer (8.5%) for battery protection.
+The high-capacity battery has a gross capacity of 104,96 kWh and a net usable capacity of 96 kWh, providing a 8,96 kWh buffer (8.5%) for battery protection.
 With a nominal voltage of 407 volts, the system is classified as a 400-volt battery system, aligning with industry standards.

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 649 to 634 km (403-394 miles), depending on the specific configuration and options, such as wheel size.
-Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
+Larger wheels can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 14.8 kWh/100 km for the base model and 15.1 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 250 kW.
 Charging from 0% to 100% takes approximately 80 minutes, while a more typical charging scenario from 10% to 80% takes 31 minutes with an average charging speed at 132 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 7% to 47%.
-This results in an effective charging speed, including time lost, of 143 kW, with each charging session taking about 16 minutes and 9 seconds..
+This results in an effective charging speed, including time lost, of 143 kW, with each charging session taking about 16 minutes and 9 seconds.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 19.7 kWh/100 km, the trip would take approximately 9 hours and 3 minutes.
 This journey would require three charging stops from 8% to 44%, with a total charging time of 44 minutes.

-### Onboard charger
+### Onboard Charger

 The  onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 8 hours and 43 minutes using a home charging setup.

-### Charge port
+### Charge Port

 The charge port is conveniently located at the [left rear corner](../../../../technology/charging/connectors/#rear-corner) of the vehicle, facilitating easy access when backing into charging stations.
-The connector types vary between the different markets.
+The connector types vary between different markets.
 This model uses [**NACS**](../../../../technology/charging/connectors/#nacs) for North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) for Europe.
 For complete specifications for all markets, refer to the full specifications.

 {{<evkxdisplayaddarticle />}}

 ## Drivetrain

-Tesla Model S features an all-wheel drive system powered by two motors, one on each axle.
+The Tesla Model S features an all-wheel drive system powered by two motors, one on each axle.
 The motors used are [Induction Motors](../../../../technology/motors/asm/) at the front axle and [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/) at the rear axle.

 ### Suspension